About Me

 My current creativity is process driven, combined with analogue materials such as gouache and pen.
 I follow biophilic principles, ‘biophilia’ meaning ‘love of life’, using natural colours, surfaces and light, often taking works outside for the elements to work their own magic.
 I make one-off originals and digital reproductions for fashion and homewares - an environmentally clean way of working - proud to carry on tradition as part of a long ancestral line of craftspeople.

 Nature, the Fen Landscape and Norfolk Coast provide inspiration, contrasting with my urban Manchester roots.
 I encourage reconnection with nature, which according to studies, is vital for wellbeing.
 In this, I identify with the ideals of The Arts & Crafts Movement, set up to counteract the effects of The First Industrial Revolution.
-Our current situation, The Fourth Cyber Revolution, is similar to that of the first in that this time round, we need rest from electronic media.
+Our current situation, The Fourth Cyber Revolution, is similar to that of the first in that this time round, we need respite from electronic media.

 Selected Exhibitions

-Heritage Day Group Exhibition, WNAA, The Mayor's Parlour, King's Lynn, 2025.
+Norfolk Themed Group Exhibition, WNAA, The Mayor's Parlour, King's Lynn, 2025/26.

 Sshhh!
 Secret Auction, Cromer Artspace, 2025.